Adult Programs and Special Events

 aware of at various stages in their lives.
 Topics include financial

-basics to teach your children, all about credit scores and deciding to
+basics to teach your children, investing basics, all about credit scores,

 Planning for College

 presentation for parents on saving for college, using tax advantage

 accounts, financial aid 101 and education tax deductions and credit.

 Learn how to protect your assets from the soaring costs of long term

 care.
 Michele Cassidy, JD, LLM, an elder law attorney practicing in

 Westchester, will discuss the ins and outs of accessing VA benefits and

 Medicaid as sources of payment for these looming expenses.